 Whilst the curriculum may be more up to date and future-focused, if Citizens can succeed in providing this personalised approach to learning for all its students, with each child valued for his or her abilities, and teachers focused on developing these at each child's own pace, it will indeed make a significant impression on education in Dubai.

-Official KHDA approved tuition fees for the new school, described as affordable by the owners (although most-definitely mid-range based on our criteria), range from AED 45,000 for FS1, AED 55,000 for FS2 and AED 65,000 for Years 1 to 6.
+Official KHDA approved tuition fees for the new school, described as affordable by the owners (although most-definitely mid-range to premium based on our criteria), range from AED 45,000 for FS1, AED 55,000 for FS2 and AED 65,000 for Years 1 to 6.

-The Application fee of AED 500 has been waived for students joining the school in its founding year.
 A non-refundable, non-transferable Registration payment of AED 1,000 (deductable against the first term's fees) is required on offer of a place.
 A sibling discount of 5% is available and fees are expected to be paid in three termly payments.
 Some parents, at the school's discretion, may seek to make 10 monthly payments by automatic direct debit or post-dated cheques.

-The fees are described as inclusive of all Educational resources, but parents will be required to provide a device for each child from Year 1, for field trips and for Extra-curricular activities.
+The fees are described as inclusive of all educational resources, but parents will be required to provide a device for each child from Year 1, for field trips and for Extra-curricular activities.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.